Running, Horseback Riding after Anterior Hip Replacement

 New York Times

-UC San Diego Health System performs approximately 150 anterior hip replacements a year – more than any other medical center in the region.
-This procedure is performed by Francis Gonzales, MD, who is fellowship-trained in anterior hip replacement.
-UC San Diego Health System is fully equipped at both the Medical Center in Hillcrest and at Thornton Hospital in La Jolla with leading-edge specialized equipment, including Hana tables, computerized navigation, robotic systems and intraoperative imaging capability
+UC San Diego Health performs approximately 150 anterior hip replacements a year – more than any other medical center in the region.
+Our doctors are fellowship-trained in anterior hip replacement.
+UC San Diego Health is fully equipped with leading-edge specialized equipment, including Hana tables, computerized navigation, robotic systems and intraoperative imaging capability